-If you have holiday family gatherings with kids, you most likely need to have crafts or something for the kids to do, so they keep busy during family activities.
+If you have holiday family gatherings with kids, you most likely need to have crafts or something for them to do so they keep busy during family activities.
 If your kids enjoy art and you want to motivate them to unplug and help them create - a fun craft room can do the trick.
-This week we are going to visit one of my favorite places in my house, it's our craft room.
+This week we are going to visit one of my favorite places in my house, our craft room.
 I've helped clients organize their kids' craft rooms in the past, and it was fun!
 It may seem like a lot of work, but it truly pays off when your kids and you share in a creative activity together.
 Let's begin.

 There are so many small items that are in a kids' craft room.
 Where do you put all the colored pencils, markers, and paper?
 Let alone the glitter, fabric paint, and craft kits.
 Art areas need to be well-organized to help the child be able to find what they are looking for and assist the parent in knowing where all the supplies need to go.
-By keeping it organized, it will help stay focused and be more creative.
+By keeping it organized, it will help you stay focused and be more creative.
 Now, isn't that better than being in front of a screen?
 I think so.

-Gather and Sort Craft items
+First, Gather and Sort Craft items

 Essential Areas of a Fun Kids Craft Room

 This area should include things like crayons, colored pencils, paints, etc...
 A fun carousel with lots of compartments is appealing to younger children.
 Clicking on the products below, you will be directed to Amazon.com; if you choose to buy a product at no additional cost to you, I will receive a small commission.